Contracts

 - Track contract history per company

-- For per-user contracts, track which contacts are billable
+- For per-user contracts, track which contacts are billing units

-- Assign contacts to different billable user types
+- Assign contacts to different billing unit types

 Best Practices